European Wasp Facts

-The European or German Wasp (Vespula germanica), is native to Europe, northern Africa and parts of Asia, but it is an aggressive coloniser and has become established in North America, South America, South Africa., Australia and New Zealand.
+The European or German Wasp (Vespula germanica), is native to Europe, northern Africa and parts of Asia.
+It’s an aggressive coloniser and has become established in North America, South America, South Africa, Australia and New Zealand.
 Dispersal is often aided (albeit accidentally) by human activity.

 The genus Vespula includes a number of species of social wasps, including the closely related English Wasp (Vespula vulgaris), with which the European Wasp shares many characteristics.
 The European Wasp is approximately 15mm long, with a slender waist and prominent yellow and black markings.
 It may be distinguished from the English Wasp by three tiny black dots on its face and a slightly different pattern on the abdomen, although this varies and conclusive identification may be difficult.

 Papery nests are fabricated from chewed wood or plant fibres mixed with saliva.
 Most are located underground, but they are also sometimes found in logs or trees, concealed in vegetation or in artificial structures like roofs and wall cavities.
 Each colony is founded in spring by a single fertilised queen, which has survived the winter by hibernating.
 She will labour to produce the beginnings of a nest, containing a number of hexagonal cells into which she lays her eggs.
 The cells house the immature wasps through their various larval stages, until they emerge from pupation.
 Workers will consequently take over the tasks of enlarging the nest, foraging and caring for the larvae, while the queen concentrates on laying more eggs.
 The colony experiences a phase of rapid growth during summer, but this then slows, and the focus shifts to producing special larger cells that contain males and a new generation of queens.
 Each new queen will mate with a number of different males before flying off to find a sheltered spot in which to lay dormant during winter.